jschneier/django-storages/docs/backends/amazon-S3.rst

     s3_priv_storage = PrivStorage()

-The above setup would use two buckets, one that could use an ``AWS_S3_CUSTOM_DOMAIN`` specified in your settings for static files in one folder and media files in another folder of the same bucket, and a separate private bucket that would ignore the custom domain setting and use signed S3 urls to store private media files in a separate bucket.
+The above setup would use two buckets, one that could use an ``AWS_S3_CUSTOM_DOMAIN`` specified in your settings for static files in one folder and media files in another folder of the same bucket, and a separate private bucket that would ignore the custom domain setting and use signed S3 urls for private media files in a separate bucket.

 The resulting hierarchy would look like::